 First thing: Like any other monument the ticket counter of this temple is NOT right outside the temple ground. it’s at a distance of around 4 km from the temple ground and trust me when I say this, have 10-15 minutes’ time in hand to buy the ticket.
 Ticket of Angkor Wat cannot be purchased before head, it’s bought on the counter on the day of the tour and guests have to be present at the counter to buy the ticket.

 *** 1/2/3/5/7/ days tickets are available at the counter.
-[1 day ticket price is USD 37.00 per adult] – this ticket also gives access to other 3 major temples in Siem Reap, hence don’t lose it…
+[1-day ticket price is USD 37.00 per adult] – this ticket also gives access to the other 3 major temples in Siem Reap, hence don’t lose it…

-Coming to the best time of the day to visit Angkor Wat temple; usually sunrise or sunset, one of them should be covered in the tour.
-Even full day tours covering both the moments are possible as well.
-In case you are not very familiar with history or just want to get a glimpse of the place, a half or full day tour is enough.
-Also, guided tours are very important for, a) to get information of the history, construction etc & b) not to get lost in that small empire.
+Coming to the best time of the day to visit Angkor Wat temple; usually, sunrise or sunset, one of them should be covered in the tour.
+Even full-day tours covering both moments are possible as well.
+In case you are not very familiar with history or just want to get a glimpse of the place, a half or full-day tour is enough.
+Also, guided tours are very important for, a) to get information about the history, construction, etc & b) not to get lost in that small empire.

 A minimum 2-3 hours has to be given to the temple for a basic glance of the place.

-Few important points to remember on Angkor Wat tour:
+Few important points to remember on the Angkor Wat tour: